furious-programming/TreeStructInfo/README.md

 ## The order of referencing elements definitions

-The order of writing the definition of referencing elements its recursive, regardless of whether the element is standard or referencing, the content is immediately considered.
+The order of writing the definition of referencing elements is recursive, regardless of whether the element is standard or referencing, the content is immediately considered.

 Short example:

 ```
-tsinfo version "1.0"
+treestructinfo "2.0"
   ref attr Integer
   ref node First
   ref node Third